 -

-Partlow, Thomas E. – Wilson County, Tennessee Tax Lists, 1955
+Partlow, Thomas E. – Extracts of Wilson County, Tennessee Tax Lists, 1955

 -

-Wood, Tristin – Papers, 1808-1952, University of North Carolina Southern Historical Collections - Wilson Library at Chapel Hill, NC
+Wood, Tristin – Papers, 1808-1952, University of North Carolina Southern Historical Collections at the Wilson Library in Chapel Hill, NC

 -